 We have to go back a bit find the pagan legend and myth associated with Santa.
 One of the first places to start is with the Germanic people and the Norse God Odin.
 The 13th Century Poetic Edda is a complication of stories and poems from Scandinavian history, some as early 985AD.
 In this work and from Snorri Sturluson’s Prose Edda we learn about Odin riding an eight-legged horse named Sleipnir, that can leap great distances.
 At Yule, Odin leads a great hunting party through the sky in celebration.
 This story gives rise to comparisons of Santa and his 8 reindeer flying through the sky.
 (Source)

-Wassail, is derived from the Anglo-Saxon wes hál, meaning ‘be whole’, or ‘be of good health’, or Old Norse ves heill, and was a salutation use at Yule, when the wassail bowl was passed around with toasts and singing.
+Wassail, is derived from the Anglo-Saxon wes hál, meaning ‘be whole’, or ‘be of good health’, or Old Norse ves heill, and was a salutation used during Yule, when the wassail bowl was passed around with toasts and singing.
 Wassail carols would be sung as people would travel from house to house in the village bringing good wishes in return for a small gratuity.
-The Apple Tree Wassail, sung in hopes of a good crop of cider the following year, other such as the Gower Wassail carol still survive today.
+The Apple Tree Wassail, sung in hopes of a good crop of cider the following year, and others such as the Gower Wassail carol, still survive today.

 Recipe for Yule Wassail